Cincinnati vs. Tulsa NCAA Football Odds, Plays and Insights | November 6, 2021

 Tulsa Stats and Trends

-- Tulsa has played eight games, with three wins against the spread.

-- The Golden Hurricane have been underdogs by 22.5 points or more once this year and covered the spread.

-- Tulsa's games this season have gone over the total in six out of seven opportunities (85.7%).
+- Tulsa's games this year have eclipsed the over/under six times in seven opportunities (85.7%).

-- Tulsa is 3-3 against the spread and 3-4 overall when the team records more than 14.3 points.
+- When Tulsa records more than 14.3 points, it is 3-3 against the spread and 3-4 overall.

-- Tulsa is 3-2 against the spread and 3-3 overall when the team piles up over 294.4 yards.
+- In games that Tulsa totals over 294.4 yards, the team is 3-2 against the spread and 3-3 overall.

-- The Golden Hurricane have 14 giveaways this season, while the Bearcats have 23 takeaways .
+- This season the Golden Hurricane have 14 turnovers, nine fewer than the Bearcats have takeaways (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.